 For the 5.7 million adults who live with bipolar disorder in the U.S., navigating life can pose many challenges.
 Today, diagnosis and treatment relies on careful examination by a physician, aided by self-report or caretaker-informed questionnaires.
 Using these methods to predict an imminent change in mood is rarely straightforward.
 This puts individuals at risk of unexpected changes in mood that may interfere with their daily activities.

 BiAffect tracks how keystroke dynamics like typing speed, frequency of texting, and social media use are altered during depressive and manic episodes, to uncover new insights about mood change markers.
 The study’s anticipated findings hold much potential for transforming bipolar diagnosis and treatment.

-The Challenge, a New Venture Fund program funded by the Robert Wood Johnson Foundation and powered by Luminary Labs, launched in April seeking proposals for ResearchKit studies that will further our understanding of mood and how it relates to our daily lives, health, and well-being.
+The Challenge is a New Venture Fund program funded by the Robert Wood Johnson Foundation.
+It launched in April 2016 with a $500,000 prize purse, calling upon researchers and technologists to submit proposals for ResearchKit studies that will further our understanding of mood and how it relates to daily life.

 BiAffect and four other teams were recommended by a panel of judges to participate as semi-finalists in the Virtual Accelerator.
 Each team received $20,000 and expert mentorship as they iterated their designs and attended a 2-day in-person Boot Camp.
 BiAffect and Aware Study advanced as finalists to the Finalist Testing and Incubation phase of the Challenge.
 They each received an additional $100,000 to develop their ResearchKit designs into prototypes and pilot with users.
 At the end of this phase, they submitted a final report of preliminary learnings from user testing, data analysis, and plans for full development to compete for the $200,000 grand prize.